 Most art practice one to one practice tutorials and group critiques will be delivered online; there will be some key group critiques and exhibitions that we have planned to do in person.

 When you are not working in an on-campus studio that you have booked it is very important that you plan your time off-campus effectively.
 For example, you can be sourcing specific materials for your art practice, making visits to places of primary research, and working practically on what you can from home, honing particular skills that will advance your art practice.

 Induction and your Timetable

-You will be emailed soon to enrol onto the course.
-It is important that you enrol by Monday 28 September so that we can set up your timetable.
+You'll be emailed soon to enrol onto the course.
+It's important that you enrol by Monday 28 September so that we can set up your timetable.

 Once you have enrolled you will be able to set up your student login to access your email account and more information via the myAUB portal.

 If you enrol before the 28 September then your timetable will be available through myAUB by Wednesday 7 October.
 This will let you know when and where to arrive on campus in the first week and the timings and how to access any remote learning sessions.

 Watch our 'Back to Campus' video to see what changes we have made in preparation for your arrival.